“You can always count on the dead to dish out more hurt.”

 Their flight through the streets to the location Lou provided and urgent summoning of allies—of any that would answer her call—under fire.

-The vicious fighting in the gym—late she wonders of Jocelyn survived without passion—and the desperation of that battle as they lost on all fronts.
+The vicious fighting in the gym—late she wonders, without passion, if Jocelyn survived—and the desperation of that battle as they lost on all fronts.
 The sheriff’s fangs in her throat, and the reprieve offered by Lou’s arrival.

 Her explanation of her first suspicions about him to the Lasombra.